Aliases for COX5B Gene

 GeneCards Summary for COX5B Gene

 COX5B (Cytochrome C Oxidase Subunit 5B) is a Protein Coding gene.
-Among its related pathways are Alzheimer's disease and Cardiac muscle contraction.
+Among its related pathways are Gene Expression and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
 GO annotations related to this gene include cytochrome-c oxidase activity.

 UniProtKB/Swiss-Prot for COX5B Gene

 This protein is one of the nuclear-coded polypeptide chains of cytochrome c oxidase, the terminal oxidase in mitochondrial electron transport.